How to Become Debt-Free ... and What It's Like

 Credit card companies often offer special balance transfer rates, like 0% APR for 18 months.
-You can transfer your high-interest credit card debts onto these balance transfer cards and pay no interest while paying them off.
+You can transfer your high-interest credit card debts onto a balance transfer card and pay no interest while paying them off.

-Plus, with no interest being added to the balance each month, you can repay your debt quicker.
+Plus, with no interest added to the balance each month, you can repay your debt quicker.

-Keep in mind that these cards aren’t free.
-They usually come with a 3% to 5% balance transfer fee, so if you transfer $1,000 onto one, you may incur a $30 to $50 transfer fee.
+Keep in mind that these cards aren't free.
+They usually come with a 3% to 5% balance transfer fee; if you transfer $1,000 onto one, you may incur a $30 to $50 transfer fee.

 Maintaining a debt-free lifestyle

-Maintaining a debt-free lifestyle means having no debt, which also includes future debts.
-This is why maintaining a debt-free lifestyle begins with living beneath your means and using credit cards responsibly.
+Maintaining a debt-free lifestyle means having no debt now or in the future.
+Maintaining a debt-free lifestyle begins with living beneath your means and using credit cards responsibly.
 From there, you’ll be able to keep the debt-free cycle going by increasing your savings, preparing for retirement and budgeting for large purchases.

 Live beneath your means

-Maintaining this debt-free budget means living beneath your means.
-This may mean you buy a used vehicle or a smaller home than you can afford while others around you rack up debt to buy fancy cars and big houses.
-Try to ignore the social norm of keeping pace with your neighbors, friends and family members.
+Maintaining this debt-free budget means living beneath your means; maybe you’ll buy a used vehicle or a smaller home than you can afford while others around you rack up debt to buy fancy cars and big houses.
+Try to ignore the social “norm” of keeping pace with your neighbors, friends and family members.
 Remember, financial freedom equals real wealth.

 Remaining debt-free goes beyond just the big-ticket items too.
-It may mean bypassing that $3 cup of coffee from the coffee shop and brewing a 25-cent cup of coffee at home instead.
-Or skipping that $10 fast-food lunch and instead bringing leftovers from home.
+It may mean bypassing that $3 cup of coffee from the coffee shop and brewing a 25-cent cup at home instead.
+Or it may mean skipping that $10 fast-food lunch and bringing leftovers from home.

-Living beneath your means also involves resisting the urge to dramatically increase your expenses when you receive a raise or promotion.
-It’s OK to spend some of that extra cash on you and your family, but a significant portion should help pad your retirement savings.
+Living beneath your means also involves resisting the urge to increase your expenses when you receive a raise or promotion.
+It's OK to spend some of that extra cash on yourself and your family, but a significant portion should help pad your retirement savings.